launchableinc/cli/docs/integrations/bazel.md

 The `--build` should use the same `<BUILD NAME>` value that you used before in `launchable record build`.

 The `--target` option should be a percentage, such as `10%`.
 This creates a subset of the most useful test targets that will run in 10% of the full execution time.
 We'll suggest a value for you to start with.
+As the model learns from your builds, the tests in the subset will become more and more relevant.

 This creates a file called `launchable-subset.txt` you can pass to Bazel to run: